History of Cusco Peru: The imperial city that merges history

 Image

-The Legend of the Empire
+The legend of the empire

 However, it was during the 15th century that the city reached its peak of splendor as the capital of the Inca Empire.
 According to legend, it was founded by Manco Capac and Mama Ocllo, who emerged from Lake Titicaca by order of the Sun God, Inti.
 The city was designed in the shape of a puma, a sacred animal that symbolized power and protection.
 The legend of Manco Capac and Mama Ocllo tells that they were sent by the Sun God, Inti, to civilize the Andean peoples.
 They emerged from Lake Titicaca with a golden staff and founded the Inca Empire in the place where it easily sank: the valley of Cusco.
 Manco Capac taught the men agriculture and social organization, while Mama Ocllo instructed the women in weaving and housework.